MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 **`customFeed`** - **Package Source**<br>
 Type: string.
 Required when packageFeedSelector = customFeed.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Fetch the testplatform package from the specified package feed.
-Can be a public or a private feed.
+Specify the URL of a custom feed or a package management feed in Azure DevOps or TFS that contains the test platform package.
+Public as well as private feeds can be specified.
 <!-- :::editable-content-end::: -->

 :::moniker-end